Florida seeks investigation on Bloomberg donation on voting

 The Florida Rights Restitution Coalition had raised about $5 million before Bloomberg made calls to raise almost $17 million more, according to Bloomberg staffers.

+Agriculture Commissioner Nikki Fried, Florida’s only statewide elected Democrat and a member of the Cabinet, criticized the decision to investigate Bloomberg.

+“Florida Republicans will stop at nothing to prevent people from voting, and this is another ploy to suppress the voices of those trying to regain their right to vote,” Fried said in a statement.
+Whether Mike Bloomberg, John Legend or Lebron James, these are are contributions made legally.”

-After being denied a pardon Wednesday, Meade said the clemency process is supposed to be about recognizing that people have turned their lives around and contributed to society, and he feels he’s done that.
+After not being pardoned Wednesday, Meade said the clemency process is supposed to be about recognizing that people have turned their lives around and contributed to society, and he feels he’s done that.

 “They said they weren’t going to go into retrying the past, but it feels like there was a slight attempt to do so,” Meade said.
 “In spite of whatever I’ve done in the past, I’ve clearly demonstrated over the last 20 years that my life has been committed and dedicated to giving back to society, to make my community a better place, to bring people together.”